apache/jena-site/source/documentation/query/java-uri.md

 ---
-title: ARQ - The `java:` URI scheme
+title: "ARQ - The java: URI scheme"
 ---

 ARQ uses URIs of the form `<java:<i>package.class</i>>` to provide